 https://www.sciencesetavenir.fr/sante/bouger-ameliorer-le-cerveau_29226

-Meditation is known to have a number of positive effects on health.
+Meditation is known to have several positive effects on health.

 Stimulates the brain